wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     (2) The holder of a firearms licence issued pursuant to this Act shall be deemed to have complied with subsection (1)(a) if, within 7 days after having been so required to produce his licence or permit, he produces it at a place specified by the member of the Police.

-    (3) Every person commits an offence and is liable on summary conviction to a fine not exceeding $500 who, being the holder of a firearms licence, fails to comply with subsection (1).
+    (3) Every person commits an offence and is liable on conviction to a fine not exceeding $500 who, being the holder of a firearms licence, fails to comply with subsection (1).

+    Section 26(3): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 27 Revocation and surrender of firearms licence